pydanny/pydanny.github.com/posts2013/2013-03-02-not-using-paypal.rst

 Note
 ========

 If this makes you angry as it did me, take a deep breath and step back.
-I've found `this book`_ useful in getting back on track and staying productive.
+I've found `this book`_ recommended by my friend Randall Degges useful in getting back on track and staying productive.

 .. _`this book`: http://www.amazon.com/gp/product/0807012394/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=0807012394&linkCode=as2&tag=cn-001-20